rooster and scoop & scoot

 The cat slowly pushes it off the bar.

 I saw the Montezuma quail again.
-Really have to start pocketing my camera.
+Really have to start pocketing my camera again.
 I was spreading scratch grain and the male kept eating some that was farther out until I was within 12’.
 The female stayed 20-25’ back.
-Never been so close to them, and I was not trying to get close.
+Never been so close to them, and I was not trying to ease up on them.
 Strange.
 The male was making sounds that were pretty cool.
-Not singing and didn’t quite sound like cooing.
+Not the distinctive territorial call, an eerie-sounding, descending whistle and not quite cooing.
 Will have to find out about this.